rook/rook/design/object-bucket/object-bucket.md

   CEPH_BUCKET_NAME: MY-BUCKET-1 [6]
   CEPH_BUCKET_SSL: no [8]
 ```
-1. `name` composed from `rook-ceph-object-bucket-` and CephObjectBucketClaim `metadata.name` value concatenated
+1. `name` composed from `rook-ceph-object-bucket-` and ObjectBucketClaim `metadata.name` value concatenated
-1. `namespace` determined by the namespace of the CephObjectBucketClaim
+1. `namespace` determined by the namespace of the ObjectBucketClaim
-1. Label `ceph.rook.io/object/claims` associates all artifacts under the CephObjectBucketClaim operator.
+1. Label `ceph.rook.io/object/claims` associates all artifacts under the ObjectBucketClaim operator.
 Set by operator.
-1. `ownerReference` sets the ConfigMap as a child of the CephObjectBucketClaim.
-Deletion of the CephObjectBucketClaim causes the deletion of the ConfigMap
+1. `ownerReference` sets the ConfigMap as a child of the ObjectBucketClaim.
+Deletion of the ObjectBucketClaim causes the deletion of the ConfigMap
 1. `CEPH_BUCKET_HOST` host URL
 1. `CEPH_BUCKET_PORT` host port
 1. `CEPH_BUCKET_NAME` bucket name